-At several points throughout the year, beyond regular language classes for children and adults, DANK Haus offers a range of enrichment courses to deepen an appreciation and understanding of German culture.
-These special programs are offered at various points throughout the year, including German History, German Theater, German for Travel, and German Summercamp.
-Read some of these course descriptions below, and watch our events page and newsletter to learn about taking part in these special opportunities.
+At various times throughout the year, beyond regular language classes for children and adults, the DANK Haus offers a range of enrichment courses to deepen an appreciation and understanding of German culture.
+These special programs include German History, German Theater, German for Travel, and German Summercamp.
+Read some of the course descriptions below, and watch our events page and newsletter to learn about taking part in these special opportunities.
 Our successful Kulturküche series is also offered on a monthly basis, to introduce people to the recipes and techniques of German cuisine.

 More than just a lecture, attendees will engage in hands-on activities to discover their own German connection.
-Though not offered as an accredited college level course for degree seeking college or grad students, this experience should simply provide an opportunity for laypersons to broaden their general knowledge and basic understanding of the very foundations of Western European civilization.
+Though not offered as an accredited college level course for degree seeking college or graduate students, this experience provides an opportunity for laypersons to broaden their general knowledge and basic understanding of the very foundations of Western European civilization.

 This event will take place at DANK Haus German American Cultural Center in Lincoln Square, a historically German neighborhood.
 The ancient history class is held Wednesday evenings from 7:00pm-9:00pm.
 The medieval history class is held Thursday evenings from 7:00pm-9:00pm.

 There is a fee of $200 with all materials included.
 Our Moderator is Mike Haas, who holds a Master's degree in History from DePaul University and writes for several publications.